The Garden of Sinners: Paradox Spiral: Mikiya's arc

 Tōko and Mikiya set out and investigate the building, Tōko reveals that she helped design it and there is a reason only 30 of the 50 family backgrounds could be found, the others were faked using certificates of already deceased people.
 Mikiya is automatically affected by the strange building's architecture and design, which Tōko explains were purposely designed in that manner to make the residents go insane.
 As Mikiya exits the elevator on the 4th floor, he is confused to find himself on the wrong side of the building than the blueprints noted, and is further confused when he checks on the residents of apartment 405, Tomoe's family, and finds them there, although they are supposed to be living in the opposite building in apartment 410.
 When asked by Tōko to meet him one flight up the stairs, Mikiya is surprised to find that he arrived on the 6th floor instead of the 5th, although seemingly only going up one floor of the building.
 Tōko tells him the confusion is due to the elevator rotating 180 degrees while lifting and augmentation to the stairway, which Mikiya deduces as pistons raising the stairwell one level, therefore effectively "switching" the apartments of the residents to the other half of the building after the completion of the elevator.

 Mikiya then visits Shiki's apartment again but finds Tomoe there instead.
 He tells Tomoe that he is going to look for the now missing Shiki and questions Tomoe on his motives for helping to rescue Shiki.
 Mikiya brings Tomoe with him on the condition they make one stop first, despite disagreeing with Tomoe's sentiments that this is something he is just doing for Shiki's sake.
 Mikiya surprises Tomoe by bringing him to his childhood home where Tomoe regains his memories and realizes that he "has a home" and will fight for his own sake, not Shiki's.
 During the flashback, we learn that Tomoe's key was important to him because his father told him that it was a symbol of how the members of their family protected each other.

 Mikiya and Tomoe proceed to the apartment complex to rescue Shiki.
 They separate before entering, deciding to take separate routes, and agree to never search for each other again after parting so that neither one would feel guilty if something happened to the other.
 After bidding farewell to Tomoe, Mikiya enters the building and is confronted by Cornelius, a Magus from Tōko's past, who assumes Mikiya is Tōko's apprentice.
 Although Mikiya manages to stab Cornelius, it does no good.
-Cornelius superimposes his hatred for Tōko on to Mikiya, even acting as if he were Tōko, while slamming his head into a wall continuously, knocking Mikiya unconscious.
+Cornelius superimposes his hatred for Tōko onto Mikiya, even acting as if he were Tōko, while slamming his head into a wall continuously, knocking Mikiya unconscious.